 The fact this is only in the region of £1,000 / $1,000 / AU$2,000 still blows our minds, and cements its position in our best gaming laptop 2020 guide.
 It's especially worth a look if you're hoping to get a lot of bang for your hard-earned bucks.

 11. Alienware m15

 From the iconic brand comes one of their best gaming laptops yet

 There's something about Alienware that says gaming; you know the true purpose of the machine is to crank the resolution up as high as possible and watch as the FPS doesn't drop an inch.

 The current Alienware lineup – the m13, m15, and m17 – showcase this philosophy perfectly.
 Our preference has to be the middle option, however, as it balances having a big screen without also having a laptop that's essentially a desktop.

 From the huge array of ports – from Ethernet to Thunderbolt to HDMI – to the customisable keyboard and controls, this laptop has you covered, and then some.
 The cooling system has been specially designed to deal with the most demanding tasks, too, ensuring you get every ounce of performance you need.
-It really doesn't get much better.
+It really doesn't get much better than this.